Mom’s Picks: Top 10 Best Lightweight Strollers

 I have a great list for you of the top 10 lightweight strollers that are the BEST on the market right now.

-Unlike some other sites that have never seen or tasted anything, I’ve tested all of them myself and also read all of the reviews from other parents.
+Unlike some other sites that have never seen or tested anything, I’ve tested all of them myself and also read all of the reviews from other parents.

 My list below has a good mix of umbrella and compact lightweight models under 15 lbs that are great for an on-the-go lifestyle.
-I will be updating this list on a regular basis as soon as I see better models.
+I will be updating this list regularly as soon as I see better models.

 1. BabyZen Yoyo+ Plus – $499